ReSearchITEng/kubeadm-playbook/README.md

 - during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
 Should anyone be interested, I can give suggestions how (also see gluster project for hints).

 ## Prerequisites:
 - ansible min.
 2.3 (but higher is recommeneded.
-Tested on current 2.5)
+Tested on 2.5+)
 - For a perfect experience, one should at least define a wildcard dns subdomain, to easily access the ingresses.
 The wildcard can pointed to the master (as it's quaranteed to exists).
 Note: dashboard will by default use the master machine, but also deploy under the provided domain (in parallel, only additional ingress rule)
 - if docker_setup is True, it will also attempt to define your docker and set it up with overlay2 storage driver (one needs CentOS 7.4+)